 Image above: ‘Memory of a walk’ © Fiona Candy, September 2019

 Quotation by Paul Klee, from his Pedagogical Sketchbook, first published in 1925.

 Recently I’ve been drawing in response to experiences of walking through Preston’s city centre parks.
 On these walks I made my way intuitively, without any plan and sketched out routes and perceptual aspects as I moved along, using pencil line at first.
 I added to these very rough drawings later and made others from memory.
 I then combined elements and developed the drawings digitally.

 As well as the work of Paul Klee, music and dance notation have been strong influences.

 Above: ‘Wednesday walk’ © Fiona Candy, September 2019.

-My drawings are not conceived as ‘maps’ or diagrams in any conventional sense: no relationship to compass points was considered for instance, or the relative scale of pathways or other features encountered in the park.
-Rather, the drawings are expressions of embodied memories, of sensing and moving through ephemeral qualities of landscape.
+These drawings are not conceived as ‘maps’ or diagrams in a conventional sense: no relationship to compass points or the relative scale of pathways or other features encountered in the park were considered.
+Rather, the drawings are expressions of spatial, embodied memories, of sensing and moving through ephemeral qualities of landscape.

 Google Earth view of Avenham and Miller Parks